 Why you should always use a VPN with Kodi

 VPNs work by encrypting a user’s internet traffic.
-This prevents it being accessed by any outside observer.
+This prevents it from being accessed by any outside observer.
 This renders the majority of Man-in-the-Middle attacks useless and also prevents your ISP from throttling your connection based on your browsing habits.
 You’ll even be able to use P2P-based Kodi addons without anyone seeing your real IP address, which is a level of protection you don’t normally have while torrenting.

 We recommend using IPVanish.
 It offers fast, consistently stable connections to servers across the world.
 Further, it’s one of the easiest VPNs to install on an Amazon Firestick or other mobile platform, and keeps no logs of your network traffic.

 What are some of the most common Kodi problems?